Child sitting at picnic table

 SFSP Helps Keep Kids Fed During Hungry Summer Months

-During the school year, more than 40 percent of kids in kindergarten through high school in Minnesota are eligible for free or reduced-price meals.
+During the school year, kids in kindergarten through high school in Minnesota are eligible for free meals.
 However, when school lets out for the summer, children may not have access to the nutritious meals they need.
 That’s where the USDA Summer Food Service Program (SFSP) comes in, working to provide free meals to all children and teens 18 years old and younger through school and community partners.

 SFSP shows up in communities through free summer meal sites, organized by schools, districts, or community and nonprofit organizations.
 These sites are hosted at places like schools, libraries, and parks, and offer free meals and snacks to any kid 18 years old and younger.
 There is no registration required and no information is collected when kids visit a meal site.